Thanking your volunteers

 These ways to show your appreciation have all been tried and tested by our members.

-Just say it! - give volunteers an individual thank you for their time, as often as you can and every meeting if possible.
+Just say it - a simple, personal thank you can go a long way.
+Say thank you regularly, as often as you can and at every meeting if possible.

-Get your girls involved - our young members are the reason that we all give our time.
-So ask them to help you give recognition to a volunteer and see what original suggestions they make.
+Get your girls involved - girls are the reason we volunteer our time.
+You could ask young members to help say thank you to their leaders.

-Use a special occasion - hold a celebration of your local volunteers during National Volunteers' Week, on World Thinking Day or another special time.
-Organise a special event for them to share their stories and invite families too.
+Use a special occasion - celebrate volunteers during National Volunteers' Week, on World Thinking Day or another special time.
+You could organise a special event for them to share their stories and invite families too.

 Don't give vouchers to say thank you.
 Vouchers can count as 'being paid' for volunteers who receive benefits.
 Give a gift instead!